Installation - Skewed Masonry Hanger

 - Mortar must be fully cured before any load is applied to the hanger.

-Step 4: Install the joist into the hanger.
-The joist should be tight into the back of the hanger where possible.
+- Install the joist into the hanger.
+The joist should be tight into the back of the hanger.
 A maximum gap of 6mm is permitted.

-Step 6: If installing I-joist, web stiffeners are required.
-Web stiffeners should be installed in accordance with I-Joist manufacturers recommendations.
+- If installing I-joists, web stiffeners are required.
+Web stiffeners should be installed in accordance with I-joist manufacturers recommendations.

-The blocking piece must be fitted to the joist prior to installing into the hanger.
-The blocking piece must be the same depth as the joist, width to suit the remaining gap and be at least 100mm long.
+- The blocking piece must be fitted to the joist prior to installing into the hanger.
+The blocking piece must be the same depth as the joist, the width to suit the remaining gap, and be at least 100mm long.